 I know that not everyone drinks expensive Starbucks coffee, so let’s compare to another caffeine giant.
 A McDonald’s Iced Coffee (my favourite option, personally), is still a whopping $3.67 per large drink.
 You’re still looking at a cost of $4154.44 a year, $4018.60 yearly more than homemade.

 When you factor in cream and sugar, the numbers still are much less.
-I buy Torani Syrup from Amazon (Canada) (US).
+I buy Torani Syrup from Amazon but you can find syrups in most coffee shops.
 Sometimes they spike in price, but I’ve always bought them at 11.98/bottle.
 Each bottle has 25 fl oz, and a serving of sweetener is usually an ounce.
 This adds an additional $0.47 per cup.

 18% cream from Northumberland is $4.49 per litre, or $0.07 per serving.
 Even with the most premium coffee syrup and adding cream, your coffee is still only $0.66 per cup.